ivanZanardi/pyharmx/README.md

 ## Explore

 Check out the [examples](https://github.com/ivanZanardi/pyharmx/tree/main/examples) provided in the repository to see PyHarmX in action.
-Please see the [documentation](https://pyharmx.readthedocs.io/en/latest/index.html) website for a detailed user guide.  ```
+Please see the [documentation](https://pyharmx.readthedocs.io/en/latest/index.html) website for a detailed user guide.

 ## Citation

-If you use this Python package, please cite us:
+If you find this package useful, please cite:

 ```bibtex
 @software{ivan_zanardi_2025_15571515,